 The Members hereby agree (1) to the Disposition of the Class B Member Interest from the Transferor to the Trust and to the admission of the Trust as a Class B Member of the Company from and after the Closing Time and waive the requirements of Section 3.03(d) with respect to such Disposition and admission, (2) to any Disposition of the Class B Member Interest from the Trust to Hawaii I pursuant to a Transfer and Auction Agreement, in exchange for a transfer price equal to the total outstanding principal balance with respect to the Series Tranche and to the admission of Hawaii I as a Class B Member of the Company from and after the execution of such Transfer and Auction Agreement and waive the requirements of Section 3.03(d) with respect to such Disposition and admission, (3) to any Disposition of the Class B Member Interest after the Series Tranche has been paid in full and (4) to any other Disposition expressly provided for under the Trust Agreement.

-(k) For the purposes of the McGarret LLC Agreement, the term Athe Trust@ shall be construed as including all successors and permitted assigns of the Trust.
+(k) For the purposes of the McGarret I III LLC Agreement, the term Athe Trust@ shall be construed as including all successors and permitted assigns of the Trust.

 (l) The term Sale and Auction Agreement, and all references thereto, shall be changed to ATransfer and Auction Agreement@.

-3. Amendment of Big Island , L.L.C.
+3. Amendment of Big Island I III, L.L.C.
 Agreement.
-The Sponsor hereby amends the Big Island LLC Agreement as follows:
+The Sponsor hereby amends the Big Island I III LLC Agreement as follows:

 (a) The definition of AFacility Agreement@ in Section 1.01 is hereby deleted in its entirety and replaced with the following: